colinswrath/WindsOfTheNorth/index.markdown

 ---

 <div style="margin-left: 4%; margin-right: 4%;">
-Winds of the North is a modlist designed to improve Skyrim's gameplay, integrate new content into the world, and enhance its visuals while retaining the art direction of the original game.
+Winds of the North is a modlist designed to improve Skyrim's gameplay, integrate new content into the world, and enhance its visuals while retaining that nostalgic feel of the original game.
 <br>
 There is lots of new content to explore, carefully curated in game music, Creation Club integration, and improved graphics from upscaled textures and Community Shaders.
 <br>